Saw Palmetto for Hair Loss: Is It Effective?

 Biotin

-Biotin helps produce a protein known as keratin, which hair is made of.
-A biotin deficiency is rare (but possible if you follow a strict diet), though it could be the reason your hair is falling out.
+Biotin helps produce a protein known as keratin, which hair is literally made of.
+A biotin deficiency is rare, though it could be the reason your hair is falling out — especially if you follow a strict diet.

 Volumizing Hair Products